Eddie Faulkner: Playing career

 Faulkner played college football at Wisconsin from 1996 to 2000.
 He was a tailback, compiling 1,064 yards and seven touchdowns over his career.
 After his college career was over, he signed a pro contract with the Pittsburgh Steelers before going on to play for the Edmonton Eskimos.

 Coaching career

 After his playing career was over, he started coaching at Anderson University as a running backs coach before moving on to Ball State.

 Ball State

 Faulkner joined the coaching staff at Ball State as a graduate assistant in 2003, working all the way up to offensive coordinator in 2009.
 He was named the interim head coach in 2010 after Stan Parrish was fired.

 Northern Illinois

 Faulkner left Northern Illinois to accept an assistant coaching position at Pittsburgh before leaving Pittsburgh to take a position at his alma mater Wisconsin.

 Wisconsin

 Faulkner was named the tight ends coach at his alma mater Wisconsin in 2012.

 NC State

 Faulkner left Wisconsin after one season to accept a position at NC State as a tight ends and fullbacks coach, and special teams coordinator.

 Pittsburgh Steelers

 Faulkner was named the running backs coach for the Pittsburgh Steelers on January 17, 2019.
+After the firing of offensive coordinator Matt Canada on November 21, 2023, quarterbacks coach Mike Sullivan was designated as the team's primary play-caller for the remainder of the season, with Faulkner taking over as interim offensive coordinator.